 Danielle Jones.
-Ms. Jones, age 34, was appointed to serve as our chief financial officer in December 2008 and, most recently, as Treasurer in January 2012.
-Since July 2004, Ms. Jones has served us in various accounting capacities including those of senior accountant, accounting manager, and, most recently, controller.
+Ms. Jones, age 35, was appointed to serve as our chief financial officer in December 2008 and, most recently, as treasurer in January 2012.
+Ms. Jones also serves at the chief financial officer and treasurer of Gladstone Land Corporation.
+Since July 2004, Ms. Jones has served us in various accounting capacities including most recently that of controller.
 From January 2002 to June 2004, Ms. Jones was employed by AvalonBay Communities, where she worked in the corporate accounting division.
+Prior to that, she was employed by American Express Tax & Business Services.
 Ms. Jones received a B.B.A. in accounting from James Madison University and is a licensed CPA with the Commonwealth of Virginia.